 Students who begin displaying symptoms of COVID-19 while on the bus will be isolated on the bus, to the extent possible.
 The student will be required or asked to wear a mask during the trip to school.
 The school will be notified of the situation upon arrival and appropriate protocols will be followed.

-Students in grades 4-12 are required to wear a face covering while on the bus.
-Although not required, it is encouraged that students in grades JK-3 wear a face covering while on the bus.
+Students in grades 1-12 are required to wear a face covering while on the bus.
+Although not required, it is encouraged that kindergarten students (JK and SK) wear a face covering while on the bus.

 All school buses will be cleaned and disinfected at least twice daily, as recommended by Ministry of Education Guide to Reopening Ontario’s Schools, to provide a transportation environment that is as clean and safe as possible for students and bus drivers.